RoseLeighton/HackableDEF/md/tmp.md

-Agency sees emerging, the government is no longer the central director determining both societal goals and the exact path to reach them, but rather a producer that should capitalize on the energy of citizens, organisations, companies and institutions.
+Agency sees emerging, the government is no longer the central director determining both societal goals and the exact path to reach them, but rather a producer that should capitalize on the energy of citizens, organizations, companies and institutions.
 It should set a framework that various actors then can take up (or ‘hack’) and fill in according to their preferences and interests (Hajer, 2011).
 However, Tonkens, Trappenburg, Hurenkamp and Schmidt have recently questioned this approach.
-This approach may work out fine for the well-educated, but leaves many others who lack the energy, the skills or the willingness to participate in such a way behind (Tonkens, Trappenburg, Hurenkamp, & Schmidt 2015).
+This approach may work out fine for the well-educated, but leaves many others who lack the energy, the skills or the willingness to participate in such a way behind (Tonkens, Trappenburg, Hurenkamp, & Schmidt, 2015).
 Similarly, debates have emerged about the legitimacy of citizen-initiatives.
 To what extent are they representative of the citizenry as a whole?
 And to what extent are they expressions of private collective interests rather than a public interest?
 How should local governments relate to these initiatives?

-As for now, we have no easy answers to these questions on a general level.
+These questions are hard to answer.
 But again, here the approach of hacking may help finding
 solutions: rather than designing grand schemes of governance, now is a time for experimenting with various frameworks and models of representation, so we can learn from them.